glillico/docker-compose-portainer/README.md

 # portainer

-A docker-compose file for my portainer environment.
+A docker compose file for my portainer environment.

 ## Usage